 PART 3: Protect

-Firewalla when running in router mode all have a stateful ingress firewall (from outside to the inside of your network) This is the "block Traffic from Internet" rule.
-This rule will block anything coming to your network.
+When running in router mode, all Firewalla boxes have a stateful ingress firewall (network traffic from outside coming into the inside of your network).
+This is the "Block Traffic from the Internet" rule.
+This rule will block anything that attempts to intrude into your network.

 Active Protect is an IDS/IPS (Intrusion Detection Service / Intrusion Prevention Service) provided by Firewalla.
 It automatically:

 - detects suspicious activities by analyzing the traffic going in and out of your network

 - alerts you with alarms and notifications when it detects abnormal activities